microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.9.3 Query Extensions for Dynamic Columns

 A fully explicit select-list (i.e., anything that doesn't contain \*) imposes a structure on the results.
 Such results only contain the specified columns.
-A select list that includes \* also includes any dynamic (unschematized) columns.
+When `SQL_ATTR_DYNAMIC_COLUMNS` is true, a select list that includes \* also includes any dynamic (unschematized) columns.
 Dynamic columns must be explicitly included in the select-list in order to be referenced by name or ordinal in the order-by clause.

 Structured columns specified in a select list implicitly select all columns (declared and dynamic) of the structured type.

 For OPEN TABLEs, any valid identifier for the driver is allowed as a column reference in a SQL Statement (select-list, expression in a where-clause, etc.).
 If more than one column-source is in scope, any references to unschematized columns MUST be qualified with the row source.
-Columns that aren’t defined for a particular row, or whose type is not compatible in an expression, are considered null in evaluating the expression.
+Columns that aren’t defined for a particular row are considered null in evaluating the expression.
 Such columns in a select list or an expression are treated as [variable typed columns](#37-Variable-Typed-Columns).

 For tables not reported as open (including all tables for pre-ODBC 4.0 clients), it remains an error to reference an undefined column.